Green Open Spaces

-At just nine acres, this park may be small, but it’s an urban oasis with lots to offer and is enjoyed by the whole community.
-Formerly known as Ravensbourne Park, the Ravensbourne river runs through it and there’s a nature reserve, small lake, an abundance of mature trees and plenty of picnic spots to enjoy with friends on sunny days.
+At just nine acres, this park may be small but it’s an urban oasis with lots to offer and is enjoyed by the whole community.
+Formerly known as Ravensbourne Park, the Ravensbourne river runs through it and there’s a nature reserve, small lake, and plenty of picnic spots to enjoy with friends on sunny days.
 While you’re there, look out for the faded Banksy mural.

 Brookmill Road SE8 4JJ

 Deptford Park, Deptford